CurtisNewbie/ChatApp/README.md

 # ChatApp

-A simple chat app that is powered by Quarkus and Angular.
+A simple chat app that is powered by Quarkus, Angular and Bootstrap4.
 I am building this app to learn WebSocket.

 ## Use Guide